 - Map Style selected is Satellite.

-Next, add any layers of extra information you want to appear on your map.
-Select the Add Map Layer option where you can select a GIS format or you can add a custom map layer.
+6. Next, add any layers of extra information you want to appear on your map.
+Select the Add Map Layer option where you can add a shapefile, WMS layer, KML file or a custom draw.
 You can add multiple layers to any mapping activity, each with its own settings and colour.
 These additional layers can be used to provide additional information on the map.
 Below are the different options for adding a layer to your map:

 - Read the detailed steps for Adding a WMS Layer OR